SoulConnect-RMT47/server/API-DOCS.md

 - Description: Retrieves a user's details by ID.
 - Parameters: `id` - The ID of the user to retrieve.
 - Response: JSON object with the user's details.

+7. `GET /connections`:

+- Description: Retrieves a connection's details by user.
+- Response: JSON object with the connection's details.

 ## POST /users/register